 Chimney stacks

 Repair category 1

 Notes Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.
-Some worn stonework was noted.

-Roofing including roof space Repair category 1 Notes No significant defects were noted at the time of inspection.
+Roofing including roof space Repair category 1 Notes Moss growth noted over roof tiles requiring to be cleared in the short term and on a regular basis in order to prevent a build up.
+No significant defects were noted at the time of inspection.
 Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.
 There is a flat roof over the bay window projections.
 It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
 It may be prudent to confirm the service history of the roof covering.

-Rainwater fittings Repair category 2 Notes It is understood that sections of guttering have been maintained in recent times and any documentation relating to this, where available, should be obtained.
-Notwithstanding the above, sections of the downpipes are of an older style and have suffered corrosion.
+Rainwater fittings Repair category 2 Notes Rainwater goods are of an older style and have suffered corrosion.
 Maintenance is required and gutters/downpipes checked during heavy rainfall.
+Some staining noted to areas surrounding rainwater fittings indicative of leakage/overflow.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.